JuliaRobotics/Caesar.jl/docs/src/principles/filterCorrespondence.md

 </p>
 ```

-Alternatively measurement models can be used to project belief through a measurement function, and should be recognized as a standard representation for a [Hidden Markov Model (HMM)](https://en.wikipedia.org/wiki/Hidden_Markov_model):
+Alternatively, indirect measurements of the state variables are should be modeled with the most sensible function `y = h(\theta, \eta)` -- i.e. linear or non-linear functions that approximate the underlying stochastics and physics of the process at hand.
+The measurement models can be used to project belief through a measurement function, and should be recognized as a standard representation for a [Hidden Markov Model (HMM)](https://en.wikipedia.org/wiki/Hidden_Markov_model):

 ```@raw html
 <p align="center">